adam-mcdaniel/harbor/README.md

 HIR provides a typesystem and performs typechecking, MIR provides a small untyped reverse-polish-notation assembly language, and LIR is an internal representation of Dynamic Brainf\*\*\* specially structured to optimize generated code.

-The most interesting part of the compilation process is the transition from Harbor MIR to Dynamic Brainfuck.
+The most interesting part of the compilation process is the transition from Harbor MIR to Dynamic Brainf***.
 Harbor MIR looks like this:

 <img alt="MIR" src="./assets/fib_mir.png" style="float: left; width: 48%"/><img alt="Fib DBF" src="./assets/fib_dbf.png" style="float: right; width: 48%"/>